RCSLT Conference 2025: 80 years and beyond

 Tickets

-Tickets for the RCSLT Conference are available now.
+Ticket sales for the RCSLT Conference are now closed.

-Ticket prices have been frozen to match what they were two years ago, something we hope will support members to be able to attend the packed two-day programme.
-We’ve extended our great value early bird rate to 31 October so take advantage and book now.
+Ticket prices were frozen to match what they were two years ago to support members to be able to attend the packed two-day programme.

 *All prices listed are inclusive of VAT.